-The famous Jon "Bones" Jones is a living legend and a role model of many of my clients who'd like to follow in the wrestler's footsteps.
+The famous Jon "Bones" Jones is a living legend and a role model for many of my clients and colleagues who'd like to follow in the wrestler's footsteps.

 Jon Jones Workout Routine: Go High-Tech